top of page

 This presentation is free, but registration is required!

-Co-sponsors: Afro-American Historical and Genealogical Society, New England Chapter (AAHGS-NE), Essex Society of Genealogists (ESOG), Falmouth Genealogical Society (FGS), Friends of Irish Research (FIR), Jewish Genealogical Society of Greater Boston (JGSGB), Massachusetts Society of Genealogists (MSOG), New Bedford Historical Society (NBHS), New England Chapter-Association of Professional Genealogists (NEAPG), The Irish Ancestral Research Society (TIARA), Western Massachusetts Genealogical Society (WMGS).
+Co-sponsors: Afro-American Historical and Genealogical Society-New England Chapter (AAHGS-NE), Boston Public Library (BPL), David Allen Lambert Library (DALL), Essex Society of Genealogists (ESOG), Falmouth Genealogical Society (FGS), Friends of Irish Research (FIR), Jewish Genealogical Society of Greater Boston (JGSGB), Massachusetts Society of Genealogists (MSOG), New Bedford Historical Society (NBHS), New England Chapter-Association of Professional Genealogists (NEAPG), New England Historic Genealogical Society--American Ancestors (NEHGS), The Irish Ancestral Research Society (TIARA), Western Massachusetts Genealogical Society (WMGS).

 Upcoming 2026 Schedule